Gernot Heiser: Research

 and a demonstration of the feasibility of generating device drivers automatically from formal specifications.

 He also conducted research on operating-system-level energy management.

 Since leaving OK Labs in 2010 he focussed almost exclusively on seL4 and high-assurance seL4-based systems, both in research and in technology transfer.
 Notable research achievements include sound and complete worst-case execution-time (WCET) analysis of seL4, claimed to be the first ever such analysis for a protected-mode OS kernel.

 His work on extending seL4’s functionality to support mixed-criticality systems (MCS) led to making time a first-class resource in seL4’s capability system.

-A recent focus is microarchitectural timing channels, where he demonstrated the first practical cross-core timing side channel attack.
+Focussing on microarchitectural timing channels, he demonstrated in 2015 the first practical cross-core timing side channel attack.

 This led to work on the systematic prevention of timing-channel leakage, and the proposal of a set of mechanisms for achieving this, collectively referred as time protection.

 In the past, he also worked on semiconductor device simulation, where he pioneered use of multi-dimensional modeling to optimize silicon-based solar cells.